salesforce/logai/README.md

 #### Anomaly Detection

 Log anomaly detection App conduct log anomaly detection tasks.
-Similar to log clustering, log anomaly detection also needs to extract information from raw logs and generate reprentation of loglines.
+Similar to log clustering, log anomaly detection also needs to extract information from raw logs and generate representation of loglines.
 Depend on the type of anomaly detection, The representation can be different.
 **Time-series anomaly detection**.
 If we use time-series algorithm like ETS, the raw logs will be converted into log counter vectors by given time interval.
 Then ETS is performed on the generated log counter vectors and detect